 Some cats are asymptomatic, but can still infect other cats via bacteria shed in the ocular discharge.

 C. felis attaches to the mucosal cells of the conjunctiva, gastrointestinal and genital tracts.
 The eyes become red, inflamed and develop a discharge.

 Chlamydiosis can also cause pneumonia in young kittens due to their immature immune systems.

 The primary mode of transmission is direct contact with the nasal or ocular discharges from an infected cat.
 Kittens may become infected during birth.

-Indirect contact is unlikely as C. felis doesn’t survive well in the environment, however, it is always advisable to exercise caution when dealing with infected cats and practice routine hand washing and disinfecting in order to minimise the risks of infecting other cats.
+Indirect contact is unlikely as C. felis doesn’t survive well in the environment, however, it is always advisable to exercise caution when dealing with infected cats and practice routine hand washing and disinfecting to minimise the risks of infecting other cats.

 Chlamydiosis can affect cats of all ages, however, it occurs most often in kittens between 5 and 9 months of age or cats in overcrowded or stressful environments such as animal shelters and breeding catteries.

 The veterinarian may be able to make a tentative diagnosis of chlamydia based on presenting symptoms.
 Up to 30% of cats with conjunctivitis are found to have chlamydia.
 A definitive diagnosis will require testing as several pathogens can produce similar symptoms.

 There are several tests to diagnose chlamydia, including PCR (polymerase chain reaction), immunofluorescent assay (IFA) or bacterial culture.